devtut/generate/docs/java/xml-parsing-using-the-jaxp-apis.md

 ---
-metaTitle: "XML Parsing using the JAXP APIs"
+metaTitle: "Java - XML Parsing using the JAXP APIs"
 description: "Parsing a document using the StAX API, Parsing and navigating a document using the DOM API"
 ---